StevellM/Oscar.jl/experimental/QuadFormAndIsom/docs/src/latwithisom.md

 For simple cases as for definite lattices, $f$ being plus-or-minus the identity or if the rank of $L$ is equal to the totient of the order of $f$ (in the finite case), $G_{L,f}$ can be easily computed.
+For the remaining cases we use the hermitian version of *Miranda-Morisson theory* as presented in [BH23](@cite).
-The only other case which can be currently handled is for lattices with isometry of hermitian type following the *hermitian Miranda-Morisson theory* from [BH23](@cite).
-This has been implemented in this project and it can be indirectly used through the general following method:
+The general computation of $G_{L, f}$ has been implemented in this project and it can be indirectly used through the general following method:

 ```@docs
 image_centralizer_in_Oq(::ZZLatWithIsom)